 (l) material changes and commitments, if any, affecting the financial position of the company which have occurred between the end of the financial year of the company to which the financial statements relate and the date of the report;

-(m) the conservation of energy, technology absorption, foreign exchange earnings and outgo, in such manner as may be prescribed;(n) a statement indicating development and implementation of a risk management policy for the company including identification therein of elements of risk, if any, which in the opinion of the Board may threaten the existence of the company;
+(m) the conservation of energy, technology absorption, foreign exchange earnings, and outgo, in such manner, as may be prescribed;(n) a statement indicating the development and implementation of a risk management policy for the company including identification therein of elements of risk, if any, which in the opinion of the Board may threaten the existence of the company;

 (o) the details about the policy developed and implemented by the company on corporate social responsibility initiatives taken during the year;